Driving lessons in Reading

 How Many Lessons Do I Need?

-Can I Learn in an Automatic Car?
+Can I Learn to Drive an Automatic Car?

 What Happens if I Fail My Test?